epu-ntua/EnergyGuard-JupyterHub/README.md

                                          │ read-only, shared
                            ┌─────────────▼────────────┐
                            │     pilot_datasets/      │
-                           │ ONE shared copy on disk  │ │ (nightly export by DMS)  │
+                           │ one shared copy on disk  │ │ (nightly export by DPS)  │
                            └──────────────────────────┘
 ```